Supplier Management Systems

 Duplicate payments: The same invoice gets paid twice because nobody tracks whether it was already processed.
 Or a supplier sends a revised invoice and both versions get paid.

-No spend visibility: The owner asks "how much did we spend with Supplier X last year?" and nobody can answer without trawling bank statements.
-Category spend, supplier concentration, and cost trends are invisible.
+No spend visibility: The owner asks how much was spent with a given supplier last year, and nobody can answer without trawling bank statements.
+Category spend, supplier concentration, and cost trends stay invisible.

-Weak negotiating position: Without data on total spend, delivery performance, or quality history, supplier negotiations are based on gut feeling rather than evidence.
+Weak negotiating position: Without data on total spend, delivery performance, or quality history, supplier negotiations rest on gut feeling rather than evidence.
 You cannot negotiate well if you do not know what you are negotiating about.

 Supplier dependency risk: Critical supplies come from one or two suppliers with no backup plan.
 When a key supplier fails, there is no list of evaluated alternatives and no time to find one.